b-mehta/advent2018/README.md

-My solutions to advent of code 2018
+Solutions to Advent of Code 2018 in Haskell, first time participating!